Bachelor of Science and Management (Honours)

 In the fall of Year 2, interested students apply to the Faculty of Science and are accepted based on their Year 1 grade point average, their academic status, and the absence of a record of misconduct.
 While the Faculty of Science cannot guarantee a co-op placement, all students in co-operative education are provided with assistance, advice and counselling.

 There are many opportunities for graduates in computing science, whether pursuing higher education or entering the workforce.
-The following list of career fields is simply a starting point to the variety of career opportunities available for consideration: computer consultant, scientist, engineer, systems analyst, information specialist, technical support analyst, computer programmer, and software designer.
+The following list includes just a few of the potential career opportunities available:

 There is a wealth of opportunities for graduates in the sciences in industry, government and in fields of applied science.
 The combination of a science degree and business and management education will give an added advantage to graduates of these programs to establish careers in practical areas.